How to build a distributed social network and how to govern it?

 Discovering and developing the methods and the tools to solve such questions is one reason why I feel it as super important to come together as a community to the First Conference for Distributed Governance.
 Twitter.

 Disclaimer: Everything what I wrote in this article is my limited view and my biased opinion.
 I understand only a fraction of the infinite complexity of the world we live in and I do make mistakes.
 I believe in the evolution of ideas through the exchange of thoughts.
 Please give feedback and share your view on this topic!
-We are on an exciting journey, where we can only arrive together on rich results for distributed governance.
+We are on an exciting journey, where we can only arrive together with rich results and working models of distributed governance.